NOEL-MNI/Automated_TLE_Lateralization/README.md

 Pre-processing (non-uniformity correction, registration to MNI space, inter-modality co-registration) can be performed using freeSurfer, fsl or any other processing pipeline.

-Subfield segmentation can be performed through freeSurfer or ANTS.
+Subfield segmentation can be performed through freeSurfer or ASHS.
+Best alternative to SurfPatch is to use ASHS with our publically available manual subfields label (http://fcon_1000.projects.nitrc.org/indi/retro/mni_hipposeg.html).

 Outer surface extraction and parameterization can be performed through the SPHARM extension of 3D Slicer.
 Binaries are also available at: https://www.nitrc.org/projects/spharm-pdm.